Animal Control Officer FAQs

 Officers are trained to recognize when animals are sick or injured, when veterinary care may be necessary, and often transport impounded animals directly to the veterinarian.
 Officers are trained in safe and humane animal handling techniques and proper restraint.
 ACOs are trained and certified to perform euthanasia by injection.

-Additional regular duties of ACOs include inspections of animal businesses, such as boarding facilities, grooming facilities and pet shops.
+Additional regular duties of ACOs include inspections of animal businesses, such as boarding facilities, grooming facilities, and pet shops.
 Officers often give educational presentations to groups on animal care or present at job fairs about their chosen career.
 Officers generally perform computer data entry, report-writing, and email communication daily.
 Once trained, officers patrol independently and exercise good judgment to successfully perform their jobs.
-The profession requires good interpersonal skills for working with the public, co-workers, volunteers, public officials and collaborating agencies and organizations.
+The profession requires good interpersonal skills for working with the public, co-workers, volunteers, public officials, and collaborating agencies and organizations.

-Interested in Animal Control Officer Certification?
+Interested in becoming an Animal Control Officer?

 Agencies that employ animal control officers will have the job opening posted on their website In addition, please be sure to check out the